Museum

 You can park in a pay garage across the street from the museum, or on the street across MLK.

 The George Washington Carver Museum and Cultural Center shows movies at the museum's Boyd Vance Theatre.
-The theater seats up to 134 audience members.
 The museum itself occasionally hosts film-related exhibits.

 Mexican American Culture Center (MACC)